arka57/Cardio_Vascular_Risk/README.md

 2)Classification task is performed using various approaches like Logistic Regression and tree based models-Decision Tree,Random Forest,GradientBoosting,XGBoost.
 Hyperparameter tuning is done on the above mentioned models using GridSearchCV

-After applying the various approaches we observed the following results
+After applying the various approaches we observed the following results.
+We analysed the effectiveness of the different models on various parameters like Accuracy( Not a very measure for classification purpose) Precision
+Recall
+ROC-AUC Curve and Score
+Confusion Matrix